 The Nuclear Medicine Program office will send out notification that your file has been completed.

 See Career Outlook Link for details.

 Everyone that meets the admission requirements are accepted on a first come basis.
 There is no interview process, and students with higher grade point averages do not receive preferential treatment.
 Since this program involves a one year clinical rotation, you must also pass a criminial background check.

 In its acknowledgment of diversity, the college respects and welcomes differences among people and will carry out its mission mindful of the differences in its community.
 Through its overall climate, the College will provide opportunities and reinforce understanding, appreciation and action, intended to maximize the potential of all students.
 It is a policy of Tri-C that employment and educational benefits will be administered without regard to race, color, religions, sex, national origin or ancestry, age, sexual orientation, disability or status as a disabled Vietnam-era veteran.

 See the "Day in the Life" link for more information

 Every student is required to present evidence of good health and the ability to undertake the personal requirements of a Nuclear Medicine student, prior to the first day of clinical rotation.
 In most cases, this includes but is not limited to a physical examination, up-to-date immunizations, and TB Double Mantoux (PPD).
 A single PPD is required annually and must be administered within the one-year period.
 Some clinical sites may impose additional requirements.
 Failure to provide evidence of good health throughout the Program sequence will prevent the student from attending Nuclear Medicine clinical (Clinical Field Experience) courses.

 Evidence of health insurance is required for participation in the clinical courses of the Nuclear Medicine Program.
-The College offers a health insurance policy for students at a nominal cost.
-Enrollment forms are available at the Student Activities Office.
 The student is required to maintain comprehensive health insurance coverage throughout the Program sequence.
 The College is not responsible for costs incurred for an injury or medical problem sustained by a student while affiliated at a clinical rotation site.